| Property | Supported values | Can have negative value | Initial value | Percentages based on | Other notes | |||

 Width and height can be set using % values.
 They are a percentage of the width/height of the element's containing block.

-If the containing block has no explicitly specified height
+If the containing block has no explicitly specified height then the element's height

-.
-This does not apply to width
+changes to auto.
+This does not apply to width.

 There are newer keywords that have been added to CSS that can be used with width and height, see below for examples.

-properties don't apply for inline boxes.
+The width and height properties don't apply for inline boxes.

 Width is essentially shrink-to-fit.

-apply, though become zero if
+Horizontal margin, border and padding apply, though become zero if

 Height is determined by the element's font size.

-apply but they don't affect the size of lines so may
+Vertical border and padding apply but they don't affect the size of lines so may

 overlap other lines.
-Vertical margin
+Vertical margin does not apply.

-Inline-block elements are inline-level elements that can have a fixed width
+Inline-block elements are inline-level elements that can have a fixed width,

-as block elements can.
+height, margin, padding and border as block elements can.

-it will be shrink-to-fit.
+If width is auto it will be shrink-to-fit.

-it will wrap children, as for block elements.
+If height is auto auto it will wrap children, as for block elements.

 Absolute positioned elements are removed from normal flow and positioned relative to their

-containing block with the top
+containing block with the top, bottom,

-and right
+left and right properties.

 The static position is the position an element would have had if it had been laid out in normal flow.